World Day of the Sick

 World Day of the Sick Resources from the Catholic Health Association of the United States

-Pope Francis Message for XXVIII World Day of the Sick
+Pope Leo XIV's Message for XXXIV World Day of the Sick

 Pope Saint John Paul II Message for the first annual World Day of the Sick